Selective Catalytic Reduction system (SCR)

 How does Selective Catalytic Reduction work?

-A Selective Catalytic Reduction system (SCR) reduces NOx emissions by combining exhaust gases with the reductant AdBlue (a type of urea) and passing it over a catalyst.
+Selective Catalytic Reduction for gensets (also know as SCR) will reduce NOx emissions by combining exhaust gases with the reductant AdBlue (a type of urea) and passing it over a catalyst.
 AdBlue is 32% ammonia dissolved in purified water.
 It is handled in diluted form as it is much less harmful.

 When AdBlue passes over the SCR catalyst, a chemical reaction happens that converts nitrogen oxides into less harmful nitrogen, water and sometimes carbon dioxide, which is then expelled through the exhaust.

 It’s called ‘Selective’ because the process specifically targets NOx.
 The reaction is known as ‘Reduction’ because the AdBlue is a reducing agent, converting the NOx into nitrogen, water and CO2.